-Explore the fundamentals of mechatronics involving the integration of mechanics, electrical circuits, microprocessors, mathematics, materials technology, computer-aided engineering, and design.
+An electromechanical engineering degree that explores the fundamentals of mechatronics, which involves the integration of mechanics, electrical circuits, microprocessors, mathematics, materials technology, computer-aided engineering, and design.

 Students have strong emphasis on integrating electrical/mechanical components at a systems level.
 They focus on problem solving in stress analysis, kinematics, and facilities management, computer based mechanical design and all aspects of electrical/mechanical engineering.
 Students obtain technical skills and capabilities from courses covering electricity, electronics, microprocessors, computer programming, mechanics, materials, thermal science, manufacturing process, and economic analysis.